Visnusah/git-basics/README.md

 Contributions to this repository are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE) You can copy and paste this content into a new file named `README.md` in your repository, and it will be displayed beautifully on GitHub.
-Additionally, you can customize the content according to your specific needs or project requirements.
+This project is licensed under the [MIT License](LICENSE)